 Any mobile app development company or developer worth their salt must ensure that their app interface does not cause too much cognitive load to the user.
 If any user gets overwhelmed by too much information or finds it difficult to navigate you app, it means your user interface has failed.
 No matter how complex your apps function, you should be able to break it down into bite sized chunks that are easy to understand.
 Any additional effort that the interface requires from the user increases that chances of user drop off exponentially.
 They would rather use an app that is easier to navigate and use.

-To make your app more engaging and reduce the bounce rate, you should ensure that it does not have too many options for the user to choose from, too many questions to be answered, and too much information to be read and understood.
+To and reduce the bounce rate, you should ensure that it does not have too many options for the user to choose from, too many questions to be answered, and too much information to be read and understood.
 Too much of everything increases the user’s cognitive load and thus makes it unusable.

 A few good thumb rules are using more graphics than text, making instructions simple and clear, and using familiar schemes are a few tips that you can employ to build a more engaging mobile app with less bounce rates and high conversion rates.